HyperPandaz/Serverless/blog.md

 3. Complete the fields as follows:

-    - *Job Name:* Enter a name for your job.
+    - **Job Name:** Enter a name for your job.

-    - *Subscription:* Select the subscription to use for your hub.
+    - **Subscription:** Select the subscription to use for your job.

-    - *Resource Group:* Select a resource group or create a new one.
+    - **Resource Group:** Select a resource group or create a new one.
 To create a new one, select Create new and fill in the name you want to use.
 To use an existing resource group, select that resource group.

-    - *Region:* Select the region in which you want your hub to be located.
+    - **Region:** Select the region in which you want your job to be located.
 Select the location closest to you.
-Some features, such as IoT Hub device streams, are only available in specific regions.
-For these limited features, you must select one of the supported regions.

-    - *Streaming units:* Set the number of Streaming units to 1.
+    - **Streaming units:** Set the number of Streaming units to 1.

-4. *Create* your Stream Analytics Job.
+4. **Create** your Stream Analytics Job.

 ### Create SignalR